-Maximillian Rudd is a young Aussie guitarist at the forefront of an international Brazilian guitar explosion.
-Alongside his Brazilian seven-string guitar, Maximillian is hard at the coalface, experimenting with the unlikely fusion of Latin American, jazz, blues and roots influences.
+Maximillian Rudd is a young Australian guitarist with a deep love for the guitar cultures of the Americas.
+Armed with his Brazilian seven-string guitar, Rudd experiments with the unlikely fusion of Latin American, jazz and blues influences.

-An accomplished guitarist with formal training in classical and jazz at the prestigious Melbourne Conservatorium of Music, Maximillian has extensively pursued the music of Brazil both in Australia and in South America.
-Maximillian’s sound is uniquely his own, arising from his eclectic musical journey, beginning the guitar at the age of seven and intensely developing his craft ever since.
-Maximillian’s edge resides in his undisputed instrumental ability, which has become the trademark of his live set.
+An accomplished guitarist with formal training from the prestigious Melbourne Conservatorium of Music, Maximillian Rudd has extensively pursued the music of Brazil and South America both in Australia and internationally.
+Rudd’s sound is uniquely his own, arising from his eclectic musical journey, beginning the guitar at the age of seven and intensely developing his craft ever since.
+Maximillian Rudd’s edge resides ability as an instrumentalist, which has become the trademark of his live set.

 Maximillian Rudd has released two studio albums to widespread critical acclaim.
 His 2017 debut album Maximillian was co-produced by veteran Australian singer-songwriter Xavier Rudd.
 The sophomore album Salvador followed in 2020, and promises a national and international launch tour.